 So, what is a small or medium sized art gallery to do?
 You are up against the perfect storm of less foot traffic, changing buyer demographics, expensive art fairs, high rents, and an emerging online marketplace that may not be working for you.
 Maybe the solution is to fine tune your marketing approach.

 What you need is an marketing service with the widest possible exposure that highlights your available works in ways that visually appeal to a your audience.

 What if this new marketing platform uses HD TVs to display your art advertisements in homes and businesses and is targeted specifically to art lovers?
 What if you could change your “playlist” of running ads at any time?
 This is exactly how Art Stream Videos works, and we do all the work.
 Plus, we place your contact information at the end of each video.

 Using Art Stream Videos

-To sign up for our service, register.
-Then visit our pricing page and select the option that best works for you (Artist Basic, Artist Standard, or Gallery).
+To sign up for our service register, then visit our pricing page and select the option that best works for you (Artist, Gallery Standard, or Gallery Premium).
 After confirming, you will be redirected to a page that allows you to upload images with details about each work.
 Of course, you can end our service at any time.

-We display your videos on our Art Stream Videos channel on Roku TV– the leading streaming media device, with over millions of Rokus installed worldwide.
+We display your videos on our Art Stream Videos channel on Roku TV – the leading streaming media device, with millions of Rokus installed worldwide.
 We use panning and zooming to get the viewer’s attention, since movement catches the user’s eye much better than static images.
-Art lovers typically stream our channel as a fancy screensaver during dinner parties or other events where visually stimulating background entertainment on large screen TVs is ideal.
+Art lovers typically stream our channel as a fancy screensaver during dinner parties or other events where a visually stimulating background entertainment on large screen TVs is ideal.

 So, what are you waiting for?
 Sign up for Art Stream Videos now.